-Let’s be clear about this from the start — the following is not a "rumor."
+Originally published March 3, 2014: Let’s be clear about this from the start — the following is not a "rumor."
 It’s not a planted information leak or otherwise based on any inside knowledge.
-This, as our title qualifies, is just a homegrown crazy theory — speculation based on breadcrumbs of information, attempting to map out from afar where the trail will lead.
+This, as our title qualifies, is just a homegrown theory — speculation based on breadcrumbs of information, attempting to map out from afar where the trail will lead.

-Marvel eventually returning to the valuable brand in some fashion is more likely a matter of "when" than "if."
+Marvel eventually returning to the valuable brand and formula in some fashion is more likely a matter of "when" than "if."

 The challenge for the publisher, if and when they ever do attempt a follow-up, is devising an original premise that isn’t just a redo of the ideological hero-vs.-hero formula of the first, but has enough thematic weight to legitimately be branded another Civil War.

-So who could Marvel pit against one another that could genuinely represent a war of ideology over genetics or culture, but be big and broad enough to involve their biggest superhero franchises?
+So who could Marvel pit against one another that could genuinely represent a war of ideology amongst those who consider themselves of the same community, family and culture, but also be big and broad enough to involve their biggest superhero franchises?